lynngao/Heterogeneous-Studies/README.md

-# Batch Normalization Followed by Merging Is Powerful for Phenotype Prediction Integrating Multiple Heterogeneous Studies
+# Batch Normalization Followed by Merging is Powerful for Phenotype Prediction Integrating Multiple Heterogeneous Studies

 This repository contains R scripts for running the analysis described in our manuscript.
 The R scripts can be divided into 2 basic components: